Influence of imperfections on tunneling rate in $\delta$-layer junctions: Results and discussion

 We can also observe from Fig.~\ref{fig:current_ratio_impurities} two different behavior, corresponding to narrow tunnel gaps $L_{gap}=3-7$~nm and large tunnel gaps $L_{gap}>7$~nm, in which the deviation of the tunneling current from the ideal one behave differently.
 For narrow tunnel gaps, the magnitude of the effect on the tunneling rate is very similar for both impurity types and not very pronounced (see the inset figures): up to $3.75$ times increase and $2.5$ times reduction of the tunneling rate for a n-type and p-type impurity, respectively, when the tunnel gap length is $7$~nm.
 Our simulations also exhibit that there is not significant difference on tunneling rate change in both voltage regimes ($1$~mV for the low-voltage regime and $100$~mV for the high-voltage regime) for narrow tunnel gaps: the change of the tunnel rate with respect to the ideal tunneling current is only slightly higher for higher voltages.
 The deviation in the magnitude of the effect on the tunneling current between both impurity types starts approximately for $L_{gap}>7$~nm: the effect of a n-type impurity becomes much more relevant than for a p-type impurity, especially for the high-voltage regime ($100$~mV in the figure), in which it is a few times higher than in the low-voltage regime ($1$~mV in the figure).
-Interestingly, our simulations suggest that the tunneling current can be up to $60$ times higher and $20$ times lower for an n-type and a p-type impurity, respectively, for a tunnel gap length of $12$~nm.
-Additionally, in the low-voltage regime for a p-type impurity, the simulations reveal that the maximum effect on the tunneling current is reached for a tunnel gap length of approximately $10$~nm, then it reaches a plateau regime in which the tunneling ratio roughly change with the tunnel gap length.
-Finally, we note that the impurity is less felt by thicker $\delta$-layers, as our result indicates by reducing the current ratio as the thickness of the $\delta$-layer increases.
+Interestingly, our simulations suggest that the tunneling current can be up to $60$ times higher and $20$ times lower for a single n- and p-type impurity, respectively, for a tunnel gap length of $12$~nm.
+Finally, we note that the charged impurity is better sensed by thinner $\delta$-layers, as our result indicates the current ratio increases as the thickness of the $\delta$-layer decreases.